Main research focus

-The Transiting Exoplanet Survey Satellite (TESS) is set to discover thousands of new exoplanets.
-Launched in April 2018, TESS now monitors millions of stars for temporary drops in brightness, which are caused by planetary transits.
-It will identify planets ranging from Earth-sized to gas giants, around a wide range of stellar types and orbital distances - and maybe even Earth 2.0.
+Our Transiting Exoplanet Survey Satellite (TESS) is set to discover thousands of new exoplanets.
+Since its launch in April 2018, I guided exoplanet and stellar activity studies in the TESS core team, maximised the science output, trained team members, and increased public engagement.
+TESS monitors millions of stars for temporary drops in brightness, which are caused by planetary transits.
+With it, we will identify planets ranging from Earth-sized to gas giants, around a wide range of stellar types and orbital distances - and maybe even Earth 2.0.

 With the SPECULOOS mission (Search for habitable Planets EClipsing ULtra-cOOl Stars), I study planets around the coolest of all stars, aiming to find more systems like the famous TRAPPIST-1 - which was discovered by SPECULOOS' prototype.
 I am leading a working group, implementing strategies, and supporting this transnational telescope collaboration.
 SPECULOOS consists of four Ritchey–Chrétien telescopes of 1-meter primary aperture, and is based in Paranal, Chile.

 The Antarctic Search for Transiting ExoPlanets (ASTEP) is one-of-a-kind in the world.
 I am leading the collaboration between ESA and this European telescope consortium operating a 40 cm duo-colour telescope in the Antarctic.
 With it, we leverage uninterrupted nights for unique photometric observation campaigns.